 “The stepsisters [in Cinderella] almost steal the show with their over the top antics… Rimsay has perfected the role since dancing in the premiere in 2004.
 Her comic timing is spot-on and her facial expressions priceless.”

-As a Principal Character Artist, Ms. Rimsay repertoire includes such roles as Carabosse and Lilac Fairy in The Sleeping Beauty, Nurse in Romeo and Juliet, Madge in La Sylphide and Baba in The Nutcracker.
+As a Principal Character Artist, Ms. Rimsay's repertoire includes such roles as Carabosse and Lilac Fairy in The Sleeping Beauty, Nurse in Romeo and Juliet, Madge in La Sylphide and Baba in The Nutcracker.
 Ms. Rimsay’s repertoire also includes featured roles in Swan Lake, Giselle, Don Quixote, La Fille mal gardée, The Merry Widow, Alice’s Adventures in Wonderland, Pinocchio, Onegin, Washington Square, The Seagull, Apollo, Jewels, Serenade, The Man in Black and 24 Preludes by Chopin.
 She has created a number of notable roles in works by James Kudelka, including An Italian Straw Hat, Cinderella, The Contract (The Pied Piper) and The Four Seasons.

-Ms. Rimsay was the recipient of the Rolex Dancers First Award for her portral of the Stepmother and Stepsister in Cinderella.
+Ms. Rimsay was the recipient of the Rolex Dancers First Award in 2014 for her portral of the Stepmother and Stepsister in Cinderella.
 She was also the recipient of the William Marrié Award for Dramatic Achievement for Carabosse in The Sleeping Beauty in 2010 and she won the same award for her role as Her Other Stepsister in Cinderella in 2004.

 Born: Fort Collins, Colorado